 The long-running Iceland festival, now in its third decade, is a key cultural platform for national artists just emerging onto the musical scene, whose music uses different combinations of sound techniques to create a unique and contemporary sound while remaining distinctly Icelandic.
 Some international artists are welcomed as well.

 Since there are so many artists across several days, you can either purchase tickets to individual performances (this is great if there are just a few shows you are particularly interested in) or festival passes that get you admitted to every festival performance on the roster (check the website in November or December for early-bird passes).

 2. Winter Lights Festival (February 6 – 9)

 The Dark Music Days Festival isn’t the only gathering that revolves around the daylight situation (or lack thereof) of Iceland’s winters.
-The Winter Lights Festival, taking place in the first week of February every year, was conceived to celebrate the gradually increasing daylight (and therefore, longer-feeling days) that begins after many months of darkness.
-Among the features at this important festival are light installations, cultural performances, and outdoor activities (so dress warm, because it’s still cold!).
+The Winter Lights Festival, taking place in the first week of February every year, was conceived to celebrate the gradually increasing daylight (and, therefore, longer-feeling days) that begins after many months of darkness.
+Among the features of this important festival are light installations, cultural performances, and outdoor activities (so dress warm, because it’s still cold!).

 All events are free of charge, except for the Northern Lights Run, but this is one of the best events included in the festival, so don’t let the ticket charge deter you from participating.
-This is a four to five km walk or run through the city, as the streets are flooded with colored lighting and projections on buildings.
+This is a four to five km walk or runs through the city, as the streets are flooded with colored lighting and projections on buildings.
 You, as a participant, will also be decked out in illuminated merch to wear or use during the event!